Bivalent boosters available to younger age groups

-Updated boosters are now authorized for kids as young as five.
-The Pfizer-BioNTech updated booster is available for children ages five through 11 years, and Moderna’s for children and adolescents ages six through 17 years.
+The Pfizer-BioNTech updated booster is available for children ages 5 through 11 years, and Moderna’s for children and adolescents ages 6 through 17 years.

 Vaccines for added ages are arriving in the state.